 18-year-old killed in shooting at N. Ardenwood Drive apartment complex

-BATON ROUGE - A shooting that sent at least one person to the hospital was reported on North Ardenwood Drive Friday morning.
+BATON ROUGE - A shooting left a teen dead on North Ardenwood Drive late Friday morning.

-The shooting happened around 10 p.m. at the Renaissance Gateway Apartments.
-The Baton Rouge Police Department says, Christopher Fields, 18, died in the shooting.
+The shooting happened around 10 a.m. at the Renaissance Gateway Apartments.
+The Baton Rouge Police Department says Christopher Fields, 18, died in the shooting.

 More News